Matthias Tischer

-Matthias Tischer (born 9 November 1985) is a former German football goalkeeper who works as a coach for 1.
+Matthias Tischer (born 9 November 1985) is a German former footballer who played as a goalkeeper, and who works as a coach for 1.
 FC Magdeburg.

 Career

-He have been with 1.
-FC Magdeburg since he was 19 years old.
+Tischer joined 1.
+FC Magdeburg's youth team in 1996, having previously played youth football for Magdeburger SV 90 Preussen, and he was moved to the club's senior team in 2005, and made his first-team debut in the 2007–08 season.
 Tischer decided to end his career on 11 May 2016, but will continue his work at Magdeburg as their scout and goalkeeper coach.